-To avoid the problem of poor constraints on the parameters, we integrate the reduced P18($\ell < 30$) dataset with the WMAP, ACT, and SPT measurements.
-With this increase in data points, we expect to achieve improved constraints on our parameters.
-However, before considering the full combination it is crucial to understand how these new datasets and their combinations effect the model parameters of our analysis.
-When working with the WMAP likelihood \footnote{\url{https://github.com/HTJense/pyWMAP}} we use a Gaussian prior on $\tau \in \mathcal{N}(0.065, 0.015)$.
-As shown in Table (\ref{tab: addressing2}), the WMAP data alone cannot constrain the lensing amplitude and only provides an upper limit of $A_L < 1.16$ within 68\% C.L. also we obtain a slightly higher value of $\tau$ as compared to P18 data.
-Moreover, the WMAP data shows a slight preference for the $\Lambda \text{CDM}$ model over the $\Lambda \text{CDM} + \rm A_L$ model, as indicated by the difference in their DIC values.
-Now, when considering SPT and ACT measurements alongside the WMAP dataset, we observe in Table (\ref{tab: addressing2}) that all the parameters of the model are nicely constrained.
+{As shown in \cref{tab: addressing2}, the WMAP data alone cannot constrain the lensing amplitude and only provide an upper limit of $A_L < 1.16$ within 68\% C.L.
+Additionally, we obtain a slightly higher value of $\tau$ compared to the P18 data.} Moreover, the WMAP data shows a slight preference for the $\Lambda \text{CDM}$ model over the $\Lambda \text{CDM} + \rm A_L$ model, as indicated by the difference in their DIC values.
+Now, when considering SPT and ACT measurements alongside the WMAP dataset, we observe in Table \ref{tab: addressing2} that all the parameters of the model are nicely constrained.
 We obtain a lensing amplitude, $A_L = 0.970^{+0.050}_{-0.058}$, which is consistent with unity within about half a sigma.
 This combination of the three datasets also shows a preference for the $\Lambda \text{CDM}$ model.

 Although the combination of these three datasets provides better-constrained parameters, the error bars are still not as small as those from the full P18 dataset.
-Hence, we also add the reduced P18($\ell < 30$) dataset to our analysis together with the other three CMB measurements and the inferred 68\% constrainsts are shown in the last two columns of Table (\ref{tab: addressing2}).
+Hence, we also add the reduced {P18($\ell > 30$)} dataset to our analysis together with the other three CMB measurements and the inferred 68\% constraints are shown in the last two columns of Table \ref{tab: addressing2}.
 As expected we immediately notice that the constraints obtained are better than the constraints obtained from full P18 alone with the exception of just one parameter $\tau$.
 This combination gives $A_L = 1.027 \pm 0.042$, consistent with $\Lambda$CDM prediction of unity within $\sim 0.6 \sigma$.